Networking

 antispoof for $ext_if inet

-pass in inet proto tcp from any to any port ssh flags S/SA modulate state
+pass in proto tcp from any to any port ssh flags S/SA modulate state

 Note: if you have an existing firewall, the key lines for in/out traffic to containers are: